greg-munro/React-Catalog/README.md

 # Zignaly Phone Catalog App

 This project was designed as a simple product catalog app for a Frontend Developer interview process.
-[Create React App](https://github.com/facebook/create-react-app).

-<a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>
+<a href="https://zignaly-phone-catalog.herokuapp.com/">View Live Demo</a>

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, for the FRONTEND, from the terminal run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+For the BACKEND, from a seperate terminal run:

-You may also see any lint errors in the console.
+### `npm run server`

-### `npm test`
+Runs the app in the development mode.\

-Launches the test runner in the interactive watch mode.\
+Open [http://localhost:3005](http://localhost:3005) to view it in your browser.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+For the testing environment, from a seperate terminal run:

-### Deployment
+### `npx cypress open`

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This will open Cypress testing suite